krzysztofreczek/go-structurizr/README.md

 ## Debug mode
 In order to see detailed scraping or view rendering logs, set `LOG_LEVEL` env variable with `debug` of `DEBUG`.

-## Examples
-You may find a couple of examples implemented in the `cmd` directory.
-In order to run any of those examples, please run the shell script attached.

 ## Good practices
 The best results and experience in using the library will be ensured by enforcing the following practices: